Veams/generator-veams/README.md

 * You want to add a separate distribution folder? - Check!
 * You want to add a CSS Styleguide and Assemble Development Documenation? - Check!
 (See "Developer Documentation")
 * You want to use Libsass instead of Ruby to compile SASS files? - Check!
+* You want to use [PG Methodology](http://www.prototype-generator.com/pg-methodology/pg-methodology-overview.html)? - Check!
 * You begin your project with mobile first but need to support desktop styles in IE8? - Check!

 ## JS Libraries and CSS Frameworks